reckel-jm/cantara/README.md

 There are various ways how to download and install Cantara.
 For a detailed explenation, please check out the docs.
 [In the "Releases" section of this repository](https://github.com/reckel-jm/cantara/releases) there are several binary downloads for different operating system.
 You can also find Cantara in the [Snap Store](https://snapcraft.io/cantara).
 Use the 'edge' channel to get the build from the last master commit of this repository.

-If you would like to compile the latest not stable state in the master brunch, you need to do the following:
+If you would like to compile the latest not stable state in the master branch, you need to do the following:

  1. Download and install the [Lazarus IDE](https://www.lazarus-ide.org) – either via your distribution or their homepage.
  2. Clone the Github repository: